+The view-change algorithm of \PoE{} consists of three steps.
 First, failure of the current primary $\Primary$ needs to be detected by all non-faulty replicas.
 Second, all replicas exchange information to establish which transactions were included in view $v$ and which were not.
 Third, the new primary $\Primary'$ proposes a new view.
 This new view proposal contains a list of the transactions executed in the previous views (based on the information exchanged earlier).
 Finally, if the new view proposal is valid, then replicas switch to this view; otherwise, replicas detect failure of $\Primary'$ and initiate a view-change for the next view ($v+2$).
 The communication of the view-change algorithm of \PoE{} is sketched in Figure~\ref{fig:vcs} and the full pseudo-code of the algorithm can be found in Figure~\ref{fig:vca}.
-Next, we discuss each step in full detail.
+Next, we discuss each step in detail.

-\subsubsection{Failure detection and view-change requests}
+\subsubsection{Failure Detection and View-Change Requests}

 If a replica $\Replica$ detects failure of the primary of view $v$, then it halts the normal-case algorithm of \PoE{} for view $v$ and informs all other replicas of this failure by requesting a view-change.
 The replica $\Replica$ does so by broadcasting a message $\Message{vc-request}{v, E}$, in which $E$ is a summary of all transactions executed by $\Replica$ (Figure~\ref{fig:vca}, Line~\ref{fig:vca:detect}).
-Note that $\Replica$ logged every request it executed together with the threshold signature it received from the primary (Figure~\ref{fig:pa}).
-Each replica $\Replica$ can detect the failure of primary in the following two ways: \begin{enumerate} \item $\Replica$ \emph{timeouts} while expecting normal-case operations toward executing a client request.
-E.g., when $\Replica$ forwards a client request to the current primary, and the current primary fails to propose this request on time. \item $\Replica$ receives \MName{vc-request} messages indicating that the primary of $v$ failed from $\f+1$ distinct replicas.
+Each replica $\Replica$ can detect the failure of primary in two ways: \begin{enumerate} \item $\Replica$ \emph{timeouts} while expecting normal-case operations toward executing a client request.
+E.g., when $\Replica$ forwards a client request to the current primary, and the current primary fails to propose this request on time. \item $\Replica$ receives \MName{vc-request} messages, indicating that the primary of view $v$ failed, from $\f+1$ distinct replicas.
 As at most $\f$ of these messages can come from faulty replicas, at least one non-faulty replica must have detected a failure.
 In this case, $\Replica$ joins the view-change (Figure~\ref{fig:vca}, Line~\ref{fig:vca:join}). \end{enumerate}

-\subsubsection{Proposing the new view}
+\subsubsection{Proposing the New View}